mondeja/leptos-fluent/book/src/leptos_fluent.md

 Must be the same identifier used in the [`fluent_templates::static_loader!`] macro, which returns an [`std::sync::LazyLock`] variable.

+This parameter is optional.
+If not provided, the macro will internally create a static loader.

 ### `locales`

 Set the path to the locales directory which contain the Fluent